joaquinfox/final_project/README.txt

 Math Monster (Math Hero?)
 A math game for learning arithmitec at a first grade level.
 What does it do?
 MM allows a user to select difficulty levels 1-3 and generates a game of math problems at that level.
-Each question has a time limit.
-Game stats are persisted to a file (automatically)
+Game time and other stats are tracked and  persisted to a file (automatically)

 TODO: When/how can user access game history?
+    - Returning players get a print out of their game stats when the program is launched.
+    - first time players get some introductory information about the game, presented in tabular form in the CL

 TODO: MVP difficulty level can be specified as command line argument, or if no argument is provided, as a string at the input prompt.
     EXTENSION: add settings for game length, and problem types (+ , - , * , /).
     EXTENSION: add web/desktop interface.

 The program then builds a game of (default length) 10 questions, and presents the questions one at a time.
-Each question has a time limit and a visible counter which counts down from 10.
-Upon reaching 0, the game does some graphical version of an explosion, or other dire conclusion.
 On answering correctly or incorrectly (with time remaining) the game generates some user feedback.

-TODO: figure out the graphical capabilities of the Command line
 EXTENSION: make game length variable on user input

 Questions are built around the four basic operators +, -, * and /.